В момента ресурсът е наличен само на английски

 Beginner's Guide to Soldering Pro Preview

-Here, we broke down all the tools and knowledge needed to properly solder and desolder components via THT (Through-Hole Technology).
+Here, we’ve listed all the tools and skills you need to solder and desolder components using THT (Through-Hole Technology).

 content picture